hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that subcategories are automatically and correctly added for expense records from a bank integration.
 1. Verify that subcategories are correctly integrated with previously created subcategories before integrating with the bank account.
 1. Verify that the time of creating expense records meets the requirements. /Question below/
-1. Verify that all bank integrations are visible on the Bank integrations page. /Not added to requirements/
+1. Verify that all bank integrations are visible on the Bank integrations page. /Not included in requirements/
-1. Verify that a category can be edited for bank expense records. /Not added to requirements/
+1. Verify that a category can be edited for bank expense records. /Not included in requirements/
 1. Verify that a subcategory can be edited for bank expense records.
 1. Verify that amount can be edited for bank expense records.
 1. Verify that date&time can be edited for bank expense records.